coder/coder/docs/templates/process-logging.md

 > additional requirements outlined further in this document.

-Workspace process logging adds a sidecar container to workspace pods that will log all processes started in the workspace container (e.g., commands executed in the terminal or processes created in the background by other processes).
+Workspace process logging adds a sidecar container to workspace pods that will log all processes started in the workspace container (for example, commands executed in the terminal or processes created in the background by other processes).
 Processes launched inside containers or nested containers within the workspace are also logged.
 You can view the output from the sidecar or send it to a